bterone/book-notes/plausible_deepdive/01-Introduction.md

 A user can have only a certain amount of sites as specified in the ENV variable On self-hosted installations, these limits are ignored.

 When creating a site they would also have to create a membership.
-Users who are newly created will also have their trial started
+Users who are newly created will also have their trial started.
+If a user upgrades themselves with a subscription, they can continue to use the site as normal.

+There is another module of note in the `Billing` context called the `SiteLocker`.
+A worker will periodically run to check if it will need to lock all of a user's sites if they are not in a trial period, or have no subscription.
+Given a site is not locked, they can proceed to provide the website's stats to the user.